 A few of my bigger “macro” predictions over the last few years which I think are important because they are grounded, largely, in my understandings of the modern monetary system.
 As I like to say, better understandings lead to better results:

-2) the USA wasn’t on the verge of a solvency crisis like Greece and that bond vigilantes in the USA were a myth.
+4) the USA wasn’t on the verge of a solvency crisis like Greece and that interest rates were likely to remain low.